 - USS Maine Mast Memorial

 Up on a high hill in the middle of the cemetery is a Greek Revival mansion known as Arlington House, or the Custis-Lee Mansion.
 The mansion was built in the early 1800s, long before the national cemetery was established.
-It was owned and constructed by the first president’s adopted grandson, George Washington Parke Custis, upon an 1,100-acre tract of land which he had inherited.
+It was owned and constructed by the first president’s adopted grandson, George Washington Parke Custis, upon a 1,100-acre tract of land that he had inherited.

 One last interesting fact about Arlington National Cemetery is its designation as a Memorial Arboretum.
 Walking through the cemetery you’ll see thousands of different species of trees that are scattered throughout the landscape, making this cemetery an incredible sight in all seasons.

-- More trip ideas: Visit the official travel website: Discover Washington, D.C. for a free travel guide
+ⓘ PRO TIP: Visit the official travel website for a free travel guide

 Hi Linda and Kate,